 There is so much delicious for deciding what to eat first.
-So fresh seafood, deliciour food tracks, and a univing See "Food" below and "Beer" on the next page.
+So fresh seafood, deliciour food theres, and show relative locations.
+See "Food" below and "Beer" on the next page.

 We are going to add two cross-references to our project using two different methods-the standard method and the drag-and-drop method.